|

 Barbara Smith gets props for being the only author-public

-official we have—since Jim Coyne stopped running for public
+official we havesince Jim Coyne stopped running for public

 office, anyway.